CodingGardenCommunity/app-backend/Swag/README.md

 Then visit `<baseURL>/apiDocs/<version>` <br>
 Example: `http://localhost:3000/apiDocs/v1.0.0`

-If you don't know the version availability, simple visit - ex: `http://localhost:3000/apiDocs/` for versions list.
+If you don't know the version availability, simply visit - ex: `http://localhost:3000/apiDocs/` for versions list.

 > **Note:** If you are on local server, make sure the domain-name is actually `localhost` and not `127.0.0.1` to(avoid `cross-origin` blocks) use `Try it out` feature.